-Another Elkhart manufacturer, Forest River RV offers a wide range of recreational vehicles, including Class A and Class C motorhomes as well as fifth wheels and regular travel trailers.
+Another Elkhart manufacturer, Forest River RV offers a wide range of recreational vehicles.
+These include Class A and Class C motorhomes as well as fifth wheels and regular travel trailers.
 The RV manufacturer is actually a division of an even larger motor company, which produces pontoons, park models, buses, cargo trailers, and commercial trucks.

-Forest River vehicles are available at a wide range of American RV dealers; you can find a dealership offering its products near you by using this helpful tool.
-The company also provides a range of other helpful tools and information, like this payment estimator and this set of towing guidelines for new trailer owners.
+Forest River vehicles are available at a wide range of American RV dealers.
+You can find a dealership offering its products near you by using this helpful tool.
+The company also provides a range of other helpful tools and information.
+Tools like this payment estimator and this set of towing guidelines for new trailer owners.

 Gulf Stream Coach

 Given how many different vehicles Gulf Stream manufactures, you have your work cut out for you if you’re on the market for one of their products.
-You can peruse each and every one of its many floor plans at this webpage, and you can use this tool to locate one of its more than 700 nationwide dealers.
+You can peruse each and every one of its many floor plans at this webpage.
+You can use this tool to locate one of its more than 700 nationwide dealers.

-Jayco’s been in business since 1968, meaning they’ve just celebrated their 50th birthday.
-Over the course of that time, they’ve had lots of opportunities to perfect the art and science of creating comfortable, efficient, and affordable recreational vehicles, including a variety of travel trailers as well as Class A and Class C motorhomes.
+Jayco’s been in business since 1968, meaning they’ve just recently celebrated their 50th birthday.
+Over the course of that time, they’ve had lots of opportunities to perfect the art and science of creating comfortable, efficient, and affordable recreational vehicles.
+Including a variety of travel trailers as well as Class A and Class C motorhomes.

-Jayco utilizes a variety of technologies and building techniques to set their products apart from the competition, including a focus on family-friendly floorplans as well as a commitment to reducing their carbon footprint and increasing vehicle fuel efficiency.
-With their ultra-lightweight Jay Feather and Hummingbird lines, Jayco makes RVing accessible even to those who don’t have (or necessarily want to acquire) a large tow vehicle — all without sacrificing the construction quality you expect when purchasing a premium recreational vehicle.
+Jayco utilizes a variety of technologies and building techniques to set their products apart from the competition.
+This includes a focus on family-friendly floorplans.
+As well as a commitment to reducing their carbon footprint and increasing vehicle fuel efficiency.
+With their ultra-lightweight Jay Feather and Hummingbird lines, Jayco makes RVing accessible even to those who don’t have (or necessarily want to acquire) a large tow vehicle.
+All without sacrificing the construction quality you expect when purchasing a premium recreational vehicle.
 To find a Jayco dealer in your area, click here.

 Keystone RV Company

-Founded in 1996, Keystone RV is well-known for its lines of affordable, high-quality towable vehicles, including fifth wheels, toy haulers, and destination trailers.
-The company is constantly innovating new technologies to make their products even more comfortable and effective, like in-floor residential heat ducts, five-point slide room construction techniques, and a seven-layer protective coating on their trailer caps.
+Founded in 1996, Keystone RV is well-known for its lines of affordable, high-quality towable vehicles.
+These include fifth wheels, toy haulers, and destination trailers.
+The company is constantly innovating new technologies to make their products even more comfortable and effective.
+Like in-floor residential heat ducts, five-point slide room construction techniques, and a seven-layer protective coating on their trailer caps.

 You’ve doubtless heard of this American-based manufacturer, who’s such a cornerstone of the market that sometimes their brand name is synonymous with RVs themselves.
 Based in Forest City, Iowa, Winnebago has been in business since 1958 (i.e., over half a century.
 No wonder they’re so well-known!).

-The company offers a full range of products, from large, luxurious Class A diesel pushers to lightweight travel trailers and everything in between.
-One customer favorite is the company’s Minnie Winnie line, which offers top-of-the-line amenities in smaller Class C floorplans — which means you can get a lot of coach for surprisingly low prices.
+The company offers a full range of products.
+From large, luxurious Class A diesel pushers to lightweight travel trailers and everything in between.
+One customer favorite is the company’s Minnie Winnie line, which offers top-of-the-line amenities in smaller Class C floorplans.
+This means you can get a lot of coach for surprisingly low prices.